dyerc/capistrano-craft/README.md

 This gem automates the deployment of Craft CMS apps with Capistrano.
 It will automatically detect local and remote environment settings to make synchronizing of database and assets straightforward.

+- [x] Support for asset and database synchronization
 - [x] Support for PostgreSQL databases
 - [ ] Support for MySQL databases